openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Self-Issued OP and the RP that wish to support request and presentation of Verifiable Presentations MUST be compliant with OpenID Connect for Verifiable Presentations [@!OIDC4VP] and W3C Verifiable Credentials Specification [VC-DATA].

 Verifiable Presentation is a tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
-Certain types of verifiable presentations might contain data that is synthesized from, but do not contain, the original verifiable credentials (for example, zero-knowledge proofs).
+Certain types of verifiable presentations might contain selectively disclosed data that is synthesized from, but does not contain, the original verifiable credentials (for example, zero-knowledge proofs).
 [VC-DATA]

 # Self-Issued ID Token Validation {#siop-id_token-validation}